Panasonic Model 850 Electronic Calculator

 Main circuit board and display module

-The Panasonic 850 is not a very fast calculator, but some sacrifices had to be made in terms of operational speed in order to provide decent runtime on battery power.
-The faster a digital circuits operate, the more power is drawn, so in this machine, the Texas Instruments calculator-on-a-chip is driven at a relatively slow clock rate to minimize the power draw.
+The Panasonic 850 is not a very fast calculator.
+Some sacrifices had to be made in terms of operational speed in order to provide decent runtime on battery power.
+The faster a digital circuit operates, the more power is required, so in this machine, the Texas Instruments calculator-on-a-chip is driven at a relatively slow clock rate to minimize the power draw.
 The most complex operation, as with most electronic calculators, is dividing the maximum number representable by the machine by one, e.g., in this case, 99999999 ÷ 1.
 The 850 takes approximiately 500 milliseconds (1/2 second) to perform this operation.